-History of Highcliffe House
+History of Highcliffe House – A Boutique B&B

-The Major had a distinguished military career serving with the 2nd Battalion 60th Rifles in the Afghan war from October 1878 to February 1880 and took part in the advance on and occupation of Kandahar and Khelat-i-Ghilizie where he was wounded and decorated.
+The Major had a distinguished military career.
+He served with the 2nd Battalion 60th Rifles in the Afghan war from October 1878 to February 1880.
+The General took part in the advance and occupation of Kandahar and Khelat-i-Ghilizie.

 In the Early part of the 1900’s the house passed to a religious charity who ran it as a retreat for Christian workers.

 Over many years Highcliffe House has become established as one of the best boutique B&B’s in Lynton.

 Neal and Jason fell for the charms of Highcliffe House in 2015.
 In 2016 they became the proud owners and custodians of this majestic house with its spectacular views and centuries of history.